Divorce is a time of emotional stress. It can be difficult to decide which property is “yours,” “mine,” ours,” or “theirs.” Here are some pointers.

 In the case of the divorce involving an older homemaker, the property division should include consideration for her decades of life as a homemaker instead of a career woman.
 Her employment skills at the time of her divorce can easily be substandard.
 She will most likely be facing a significant reduction in her standard of living.
 To help her keep an equal and fair economic position, the division of property might need to be unequal.

-There are no guarantees in dividing property in divorce.
+There are no guarantees in dividing property in a divorce.
 Negotiations go back and forth.
 This article has barely touched on the issues.
 Couples need to understand the aspects of their property to determine how a property division will affect their individual long-term financial security.
 You may wish to seek help from a Certified Divorce Financial Analyst (CDFA).
 A CDFA is a financial professional who is trained in the specific financial and tax issues of divorce.

 Maintenance/Alimony in Texas